paytonrodman/paytonrodman.github.io/content/resource/grad-FAQ/before/find-supervisors.md

 3. <span style="background-color:#fcb782">Purpose</span>: why you're emailing them

-4. <span style="background-color:#ffe14d">Funding</span> (Optional): if you have funding secured or know have plans to apply to something big
+4. <span style="background-color:#ffe14d">Funding</span> (Optional): if you have funding secured or have plans to apply to something big

 5. <span style="background-color:#c3fe81">Experience</span>: your skills and research experience